ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/supervision-policies.md

 ### How to use the report

-When a supervision policy identifies a communication message for review, the reviewer's Supervision folder in Outlook and Outlook on the web (formerly known as Outlook Web App) receives an email notification.
 This report lists each policy and the number of communications at each stage in the review process.
 Use the report to:

 - View data for all or specific policies.
 - View data grouped by tag type, reviewer, or message type.